Today’s post is all about giving you ideas and tips on how to create your very own low maintenance garden – something that’s very dear to my heart.

 While they may look lovely, they probably provide you with enough weeds and stray grass for a lifetime.
 I know this is definitely the case with mine!

-The good news is that you can purchase products that stop the weeds from growing ans spreading.
+The good news is that you can purchase products that stop the weeds from growing and spreading.

-One such example is mulch, which is great, because it lasts about a year meaning it won’t take bags of time to renew each season.
+One such example is mulch, which is great, because it lasts about a year meaning it won’t take much time to renew each season.
+With a little planning you can create a very natural look, suppress the weeds, and give your low maintenance garden design a little flair.

 If mulch isn’t right for the style of your garden, consider gravel or crushed stone for your garden beds.